Nate Wright: Professional career

+He was one of the fifteen plaintiffs in Mackey v.
+National Football League in which Judge Earl R. Larson declared that the Rozelle rule was a violation of antitrust laws on December 30, 1975.

 He had his highest total in 1976 with seven.
-He recorded twelve combined interceptions over the next three years; Wright recorded his third and final interception in the playoffs in the 1978 NFC Championship, doing so off Roger Staubach in the 23-6 loss to the Dallas Cowboys.
-Wright's career eneded in 1980, and he did so after picking off two passes in sixteen games (four starts).
+He recorded twelve combined interceptions over the next three years; Wright recorded his third and final interception in the playoffs in the 1977 NFC Championship, doing so off Roger Staubach in the 23–6 loss to the Dallas Cowboys.
+Wright's career ended in 1980, and he did so after picking off two passes in sixteen games (four starts).
 He totaled 34 interceptions and three fumble recoveries in 156 professional games.
 He was never selected to a Pro-Bowl or given All-Pro honors.